diddyjax19/QuizIT/README.md

 # QUIZIT

-QuizIT is a website that offer trivia on important sport and geographical issues.The project is design to help all user old and young be up to date about all things sport.It gives a real time Answer to each question.
+QuizIT is a website that offer trivia on important sport and geographical questions.The project is design to help all user old and young be up to date about all things Sport and Geography.It gives a real time Answer to each question.

 The QuizIT website also shows how JavaScript works in a real-world context.The site is targetted toward everyone who is inquisitive and looking for a challenge.QuizIT is a fully responsive website .